dattatadepalli/paragon/src/Button/README.md

 status: 'Stable'
 designStatus: 'Done'
 devStatus: 'Done'
+notes: |
+  TODO: Remove subcomponent of deprecated implementation soon
 ---

-This component utilizes `Button` from React-Bootstrap and extends it with an ability to add icons before and after button label, see [below](#with-icons-before-or-after) for usage example.<br/> <a href="https://react-bootstrap-v4.netlify.app/components/buttons/" target="_blank" rel="noopener noreferrer"> See React-Bootstrap for additional documentation. </a>
+This component utilizes `Button` from React-Bootstrap and extends it with an ability to add icons before and after button label, see [below](#with-icons-before-or-after) for usage example.<br/> <a href="https://react-bootstrap.github.io/components/buttons/" target="_blank" rel="noopener noreferrer"> See React-Bootstrap for additional documentation. </a>

 ## Core Buttons